Adult-baby pangolin pair, apparently run over, found dead along road in Bukit Brown

 Jeremiah took the opportunity to appeal to fellow motorists to drive within the speed limit when travelling near forested areas.

-According to NParks, the Sunda Pangolin is the only native pangolin species in Singapore and is listed as "critically endangered".
+According to the National Parks Board (NParks), the Sunda Pangolin is the only native pangolin species in Singapore and is listed as "critically endangered".
 As they are slow-movers, pangolins are especially vulnerable to roadkill when they stray from forested areas.

 However, a 2024 study found that pangolins were increasingly observed to venture out of forests, ending up injured or killed.